 For an RPA project, these are the steps involved;

-For the success of an Automation testing, you need to consider the defect detection ratio and cost change in cost module operation.
+For the success of Automation testing, you need to consider the defect detection ratio and cost change in cost module operation.

 Screen scraping is used for decoding screen data.
-It captures bitmap data from the screen, compares with existing data to verify it, and finally decodes it.
+It captures bitmap data from the screen, compares it with existing data to verify it, and finally decodes it.

 The RPA is used in various sectors today, because of its many benefits.
 It can be found in the insurance, healthcare, and telecommunication sectors today because of how easily it carries out transactions quickly and error-free.

 The scope of Robotic Process Automation is simply huge.
 Many experts predict that it is eventually going to be the future of IT automation.
 Artificial intelligence is one of many prospects.
 The RPA is also going to have a major influence in the banking and insurance domain.
-There are tons of processes in this domain that are a great candidate for automation.
-Other mainstream industries are also going to be benefitted by it like manufacturing, power (such as oil, gas, etc.), aviation, and retail.
+There are tons of processes in this domain that are great candidates for automation.
+Other mainstream industries are also going to be benefitted from it like manufacturing, power (such as oil, gas, etc.), aviation, and retail.

 As the days go by, more RPA has been showing a remarkable growth rate, and in the nearest future, all the data entry jobs will be replaced by robots.
 It will also become a useful tool for technological advancement.